sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 At some point, I realized, I didn't want to see my face at the top of every single page - Blog, About, Project, Consulting, in addition to Home.

 The place you can change this is a familiar one - the header.html file we modified in section 2 above.
-Add the two sections below to the header.html file, and you should now have a more minimal header on all pages except the Home page.
+Add the two sections below (line 4, and lines 20 - 25) to the header.html file, and you should now have a more minimal header on all pages except the Home page.

 <script src="https://gist.github.com/aannasw/cb895b8bb72d73926f0a.js"></script>